-The Center of Financial Empowerment is hosted by City Treasurer Nichole R. Armstead who made a commitment to provide accessible financial resources to the Richmond community.
+The Office of Financial Empowerment is hosted by City Treasurer Nichole R. Armstead who made a commitment to provide accessible financial resources to the Richmond community.
 Our office is working to build a reputation in Richmond as a platform and hub for personal finance resources and services in order to address economic disparity and to bridge the gap between residents and those who can provide assistance and support.

 While there are many organizations in Richmond working hard to provide resources to the community, it can be difficult for residents to easily locate what they need.
 Our center will help connect people with many resources such as financial assistance programs, workshops, housing services, online courses, and protection tips against financial predators.
 Check back to see the following list of resources grow!